Remember, It Takes A Village Rescue is a 501(c)(3) organization so all monetary donations are tax deductible to the extent that IRS allows.

 For every dollar donated, 93 cents go towards the cost of care for the pets we have in foster homes nationwide.
 From the basics like vaccinations and medications, to specialty surgery for those like Lucy, who came to us as a stray with a damaged leg that required removal.
 The remaining 7 cents of every dollar goes towards generating future funding needs.

-It Takes A Village Rescue is a nationwide community of supporters and volunteers passionate about making a difference to the lives of Dogs in need and keeping them out of harm’s way.
-The Dogs come to us for various reasons from strays and shelters, to changes in their owner’s life that may include the death of the owner.
+It Takes A Village Rescue is a nationwide community of supporters and volunteers passionate about making a difference to the lives of Animals in need and keeping them out of harm’s way.
+The Animals come to us for various reasons from strays and shelters, to changes in their owner’s life that may include the death of the owner.

-Whatever the reason, we take the Dogs in with dignity for those surrendering them and without vindication.
-After all, It’s All About the Dogs.
+Whatever the reason, we take the Animals in with dignity for those surrendering them and without vindication.
+After all, It’s All About the Animals.